7 February 2018 – 8 April 2018

-White Cube is pleased to present an exhibition of He Xiangyu at Bermondsey.
-This exhibition, his second with the gallery, includes the feature length film titled The Swim, produced in 2017, as well as new installation, sculpture and video.
+White Cube preseted an exhibition by He Xiangyu at Bermondsey.
+This exhibition, his second with the gallery, included the feature length film titled The Swim, produced in 2017, as well as new installation, sculpture and video.
 He’s new works develop out of the themes and experience of making The Swim and foreground the poetics and sensorial energy of material and the role of the hand in our physical relationship to landscape, history and the objects that surround us.

 He shot The Swim in his hometown of Kuandian, which is located next to the Yalu River that demarcates the border between China and North Korea.
 Making several visits over the course of a year, the artist attempted to capture what had now become for him the ‘strange reality’ of his childhood home.
 Opening with lyrical sequences of the area’s beautiful landscape, the film presents interviews with several Kuandian residents including Chinese veterans who fought in the Korean War and North Korean defectors who live there illegally.
 Each with a unique story to tell, they reveal their daily struggle for survival and identity, tragic past experiences and their expectations for the future.
 Collectively they touch on the historical events that occurred in China and North Korea during the 20th century, including the Land Reform, the Civil War, the Korean War and the North Korean famine.
 The film ends with a highly symbolic journey in which the artist attempts to swim across the Yalu River to North Korea, in order to better understand his protagonists’ lives as well as the ‘cruelty’ embedded within this bucolic landscape.